-- You can search and view content in Jira without an account, but one is are required to have one to comment or create issues.
+- You can search and view content in Jira without an account, but are required to have one is required to comment or create issues.
 Jira accounts are available through through self-registration (Jira and Confluence share accounts).

 - People who want to submit issues, after creating their account, should review the Workflow.

 - If you have questions regarding this tracking software (Jira), please send them to email@example.com.

 - Sakai Community Servers are accessed from here (you'll test on them before creating a community Jira: http://nightly2.sakaiproject.org/ ).

 - Anyone with a JIRA account creates an Issue (please see #Create Issue Detailed Instructions first)